ngandrass/moodle-data-archiving-concept/README.md

 The full table of contents is available online within the [concept document](https://ngandrass.github.io/moodle-data-archiving-concept/).

-## Viewing the specification document
+## Viewing the Specification Document

 You can always find the most recent version of the specification document here: \
 https://ngandrass.github.io/moodle-data-archiving-concept/